monash-emu/renewal/README.md

 ### Execution

+Clone the repository and check out the submission_1 branch (or clone as a single branch)

+`git clone https://github.com/monash-emu/renewal.git --single-branch --branch submission_1`

-To build the environment for this repository, run `pixi run python`
+To build the environment for this repository, run `pixi run python` from within the repository root

 This will typically take a few minutes to build and install the environment.

-Exit the python session, after which various aspects of this paper can be explored and reproduced using the notebooks in the notebooks folder, which can be accessed via `pixi run jupyter` (or using your preferred notebook viewer, e.g. VSCode).
+Exit the python session, after which various aspects of this paper can be explored and reproduced using the notebooks in the notebooks folder, which can be accessed via `pixi run jupyter-lab` (or using your preferred notebook viewer, e.g. VSCode).

 In particular, individual countries can be run and then analysed using the notebooks:
 - notebooks/running/02-run.ipynb